BeniIfland/Pharmacist_Agent_App/evaluation_plan.md

 Expected behavior:
 - A deterministic safety gate overrides all other flows to ensure safety
-- A prompt safety restrictions in case the sagery gate fails
+- A prompt safety restrictions in case the safety gate fails
-- The agent provides a refusal with a neutral, factual redirection
+- The agent provides a refusal with a neutral redirection
 - The agent does not continue or resume the original flow after refusal

 This ensures compliance with the constraint that the agent provides factual information only and does not act as a medical advisor.